The Majesty of God

 To this end, Cush promoted his son Nimrod.
 Nimrod is said to have been a giant and black–skinned like Cush and Ham.
 Not that his skin is anything significant; it was just one of the hues of skin colour that was passed on through Adam's and Eve's DNA.
 Knowing his description helps us to picture him.

 Nimrod's name means "the spotted one", in reference to his fondness of wearing leopard skins.
-He used these animals to hunt with, and Genesis 10:9 says that he was a mighty hunter before the Lord.
-What that really means is that he was a mighty hunter in defiance of the Lord.
+He used these animals for hunting, and Genesis 10:9 says that he was a mighty hunter before the Lord.
+This means that he was a mighty hunter in defiance of the Lord.
 Not only did he attempt to set himself above God, but he also hunted to extinction animals which God had herded on to the Ark for their preservation.

-The reason for this was that some of those animals were a great threat to lives and property.
+The reason for the slaughtering was that some of those animals were a great threat to lives and property.
 Among them were ferocious killers and others were huge, stupid, lumbering behemoths.
-They were animals that were out of control, either killing men and livestock instead of staying away as ordered, or devouring crops, trampling on property, and knocking down buildings in areas that they were commanded to avoid.
+They were animals that were out of control, either killing men and livestock, instead of staying away as ordered, or devouring crops, trampling on property, and knocking down buildings in areas that they were commanded to avoid.

 God told Noah in Genesis 9:2 that the fear and dread of Man would be upon all the animal kingdom, and that He had delivered them into their hand.
 This was contingent, though, on people submitting themselves to God.
 Otherwise, their rebellion against God would infect Nature and cause it to rebel against Mankind.
 Ham and his family and their adherents were not submitting themselves to God, and it was making animals very wild.

 There have been many hunters in the world, some of which have killed thousands of animals, but their names did not make it into the Bible as mighty hunters.
-Some have suggested that Nimrod was mentioned because the game that he killed was men.
-Nah.
-There have been a lot of mass murderers, and their names haven't made it into the Bible either.
+Some have suggested that Nimrod was mentioned because the game that he killed was men, but there have been a lot of mass murderers, and their names haven't made it into the Bible either.
 Nimrod was remarkable for taking on full–grown dinosaurs when others were too intimidated by their ferocity.
 He was hailed as a hero for having saved people from those terrorizers.